oxnr/awesome-notes/Business/StanfordStartupClass.md

 ### What have you done to make the first people happy and effective?

 Get them up and running and make them do real world

+# Lecture 12

+Building for the Enterprise

+## How to get here?

+* In 2004 it was really hard to share files
+* Cost of storage was dropping
+* More powerful browser and networks
+* More locations and people to share with

+Always look for changing environment / technology factors

+* Over-developed for consumers and under-developed for enterprises
+* Consumer space is fun but how to you monetize (payed vs. ads) - B2C
+* There is a bigger market and revenue in the enterprise space (3.7 trillion USD) - B2B
+* No love and care for user design and experience in enterprise products

+Everything in Enterprise has changed

+* On-premise computing moves to cloud
+* Expensive computing becomes cheap
+* Customized software is standardized
+* Large enterprises before, now every business
+* Regional before now global
+* IT-Led before now user-led

+Decades of infrastructure is now moving to the cloud in enterprises

+Open platforms are more asked  that customizations

+IT model of enterprise shifts to user, selling comes laters

+Nearly 2 billions smart phones in the planet

+Nearly 3 billion people online

+Every industry is going through a technology and business model disruption right now

+* Retail
+* Healthcare
+* M&E
+* Education
+* Advertisting
+* Hi-Tech
+* Construction
+* Package Goods
+* Energy
+* Government
+* Legal
+* Manufacturing

+They need technology from startups to get through this

+Steps

+1. Identify underlying technology changes that the company will face in a couple of years
+2. There is going to be software that serves those needs

+Every company in the world needs better technology to work smarter, faster and more securely

+## How to you get started?

+### Spot disruptions

+Look for new enabling technologies that create a wide gap between how things have been and how they can be done

+### Intentionally start small

+Start with something simple and small then expand over time.
+If people call it a "toy" you're definitely onto something.

+Identify the gaps in the full solutions

+### Find asymmetries

+Do things than incuments can't or won't do because it's economically or technically infeasible.

+### Find the almost crazy outliers

+Go after the customers that are working in the future, but that haven't totally lost their minds.

+Ask what is missing in the future or a future scenarios?

+### Listen to customers

+But don't always build exactly what they want.
+Build what they need.

+### Modularize don't customize

+Every customer will want something a little bit different.
+Don't make the product suffer for this.
+(Salesforce)

+Think about Openness and API's.

+### Focus on the user

+Keep "consumer" DNA at the core of your enterprise product.
+This will always pay dividends.

+### Your product should sell itself

+Sales should be used to navigate customers and close deals, not be a substitute for a great product.